bitcraft/tailor/README.md

 Camera Settings
 ---------------

 Found in config/service.json.
-Change "camera" "name" to one of the following:
+Change "camera" "plugin" to one of the following:

 * "shutter" for tethered dslr cameras
 * "opencv" for webcams